 The standard install includes pre-set reports and a list of routines and commands to help automate processes.
 However, the system also integrates a scripting language, called Lua, which enables you to create your own custom automation programs.
 Lua scripts are easy to put together because the Kaseya Network Monitor environment includes an Integrated Development Environment to help you assemble them.

 The patch status of all network devices is instantly available in a specialized panel of the dashboard.
 Installer and update programs can be distributed and implemented on remote network nodes from one central console.

-The wider VSA system has a comprehensive patch management module and also monitors the status of network devices for malware.
-You can integrate cloud storage into your network through Kaseya VSA and manage network remotely, accessing each node for manual troubleshooting.
+The broader VSA system has a comprehensive patch management module and also monitors the status of network devices for malware.
+You can integrate cloud storage into your network through Kaseya VSA and manage the network remotely, accessing each node for manual troubleshooting.

-Atera Networks integrates its network monitoring system into a complete MSP support package, which includes a Help Desk system.
-The complete system covers the usage and capacity of apps and infrastructure, and generates invoices and reports from logs of staff activities.
+Atera integrates its network monitoring system into a complete MSP support package, which includes a Help Desk system.
+The complete system covers the usage and capacity of apps and infrastructure and generates invoices and reports from logs of staff activities.

-This option would be a good choice if your IT department operates as an income center or if your business provides fee-based support to other companies.
+This option would be the right choice if your IT department operates as an income center or if your business provides fee-based support to other companies.
 The SNMP involvement in this package is concentrated on the network monitoring module.
-SNMP Traps provide a key element of the monitoring system, providing real-time alerts in the Atera console.
+SNMP Traps provide a vital element of the monitoring system, providing real-time alerts in the Atera console.

 Atera allows you to reach out from the data center, and even leave it.
 The system includes remote access procedures and it is also possible to access the dashboard from a mobile device.
-The dashboard includes real-time performance graphs to speed decision making.
-Alerts can be set to trigger notification by email.
+The dashboard includes real-time performance graphs to speed decision-making.
+Alerts can be set to trigger notifications by email.